-I think of myself as a Forward Deployed Philosopher: technical competence across a few domains, plus natural language programming (writing and posting to materialize ideas), pointed at global practical problems that carry real theoretical weight.
+I think of myself as a Forward Deployed Philosopher: I work in the overlap of market structure, law, and code, writing and building to turn ideas into objects, pointed at global practical problems that carry real theoretical weight.

 I like thinking about systems and how to best formalize them from a market structure perspective.
 How they form, why they fail, what emerges from the wreckage.
 Mostly I'm trying to understand information failure: who knows what, who can't know what, and what happens in the gap.